NicMortelliti/Bored/README.md

 2. Select the number of people that will be participating in this activity from the **Number of People** drop down menu ("Any" is the default selection).
 3. Select whether you would like to be shown free events or paid events with the **Free activities only?** checkbox.
 4. Click the **Submit** button.
+5. To clear the history list, click the **Clear** button (only displayed when the history list is populated with at least one activity).